OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-37.md

 Therefore prophesy and say to them: ‘This is what the Sovereign Lord says: My people, I am going to open your graves and bring you up from them; I will return you to the land of Israel.

 ## Ezekiel 37:13
-Then you, my people, will know that I am the Lord, when I open your graves and bring you up from them.
+Then you will recognize that I am the Lord, when I open your graves and bring you up from them.

 ## Ezekiel 37:14
 I will put my Spirit within you, and you shall live, and I will settle you in your own land.
 Then you will know that I, the Lord, have spoken and have done it,’ declares the Lord.”